-- (m) Repeat on the right front flipper for all species except flatback turtles, if you have sufficient tags apply two to each turtle. - (n) The tagger should call the tag number and position clearly and distinctly for the recorder who must repeat the number and position back clearly and record it neatly on the datasheet. - (o) If an animal is injured during handling / tagging, treat any superficial wounds with a topical antiseptic (e.g., Betadine®) and record the injury on the datasheet. - (p) All re-migrant turtles, except flatbacks, should carry a minimum of two securely fixed tags when released.
+- (I) Repeat on the right front flipper for all species except flatback turtles. - (m) The tagger should call the tag number and position clearly and distinctly for the recorder who must repeat the number and position back clearly and record it neatly on the datasheet. - (n) If an animal is injured during handling/tagging, treat any superficial wounds with a topical antiseptic (e.g., Betadine®) and record the injury on the datasheet. - (o) All re-migrant turtles, except flatbacks, should carry a minimum of two securely fixed tags when released.
 The main purpose of double tagging is to help in understanding the rates at which tags may be lost from turtles.
-Tag loss in flatbacks has been found to be too high to be a reliable long-term identifier. - (q) Once the tags have been applied, move clear and turn your head torches off, so that the turtle can reorient itself and return to the water.
+Flipper tag loss in flatbacks has been found to be too high to be a reliable long-term identifier. - (p) Once the tags have been applied, move away from the turtle and turn your head torches off, so that the turtle can reorient itself and return to the water.